-YALE AND NEW HAVEN Yale students are actively involved in New Haven.
+YALE AND NEW HAVEN

+Yale students are actively involved in New Haven.
 The University administration works closely with the community to create new opportunities for Yale students and New Haven residents alike.
 This partnership has led to vibrant downtown commercial districts, more home ownership, and innovative public education programs.

-Yale and New Haven are both easily traversed by foot, though students also ride bicycles and use skateboards and roller blades to get to classes, the residential colleges, and New Haven's restaurants, shops, theaters, and neighborhoods.
+Yale and New Haven are both easily traversed by foot, though students also ride bicycles and use roller blades to get to classes, the residential colleges, and New Haven's restaurants, shops, theaters, and neighborhoods.

-New Haven has

-Long Island Sound

-to the south and

-farm country to the

-north.
-It is only

-minutes away from

-beaches, parks,

-and historical landmarks.
-New York

-City is ninety minutes away by train or

-car, Boston less than
+New Haven has Long Island Sound to the south and farm country to the north.
+It is only minutes away from beaches, parks, and historical landmarks.
+New York City is ninety minutes away by train or car, Boston less than three hours.

-three hours.

-New Haven is also home to the Yale Rep, the Shubert, and Long Wharf theaters, which offer excellent new plays and traveling Broadway productions, as well as the Criterion Cinemas, a brand-new five-screen theater complex.
-History and Community Yale's History In 1701 ten Connecticut Congregational clergymen met in the town of Branford, each with a gift of books for the "founding of a College in this colony."
+New Haven is home to the Yale Rep, the Shubert, and Long Wharf theaters, which offer excellent new plays and traveling Broadway productions, as well as the Criterion Cinemas, a new seven-screen theater complex two blocks from Yale's Old Campus.

+History and Community

+Yale's History

+In 1701 ten Connecticut Congregational clergymen met in the town of Branford, each with a gift of books for the "founding of a College in this colony."
 The original seat of the College was at Killingworth, now Clinton, in the residence of the Reverend Abraham Pierson, the first rector.
 In 1716, after several moves, the College came to New Haven, whose citizens had contributed sums toward a suitable building.
 In 1718 funds from Elihu Yale allowed completion of that first college building, and the name was changed from Collegiate School to Yale College.

 The Yale curriculum originally consisted of logic, rhetoric, grammar (Greek, Latin, and Hebrew), arithmetic, astronomy, and geometry - six of the seven liberal arts inherited from ancient European tradition.
-It took decades for English grammar and composition, literature, music, modern history, and political philosophy to enter the curriculum, and modern languages had to wait until the early nineteenth century.
+It took decades for English grammar and composition, literature, music, modern history, and political philosophy to enter the curriculum, and modern languages and laboratory science had to wait until the early nineteenth century.

 In the nineteenth and twentieth centuries Yale established, one by one, the graduate and professional schools that would make it a true university: the Yale School of Medicine founded in 1810, the Divinity School (1822), the Law School (1843), the Graduate School of Arts and Sciences (1847), which in 1861 awarded the first Ph.D. earned in the United States, and the schools of Art (1869), Music (1894), and Forestry & Environmental Studies (1900).
-More recently, Yale has added to its professional schools the schools of Nursing (1923), Drama (1955), Architecture (1972), and Management (1974).
-Engineering has been a part of Yale since 1852, first as a separate professional school and today as a division of Yale College that awards fourteen different degrees.
-International students have made their way to Yale since the 1830s, when the first Latin American student enrolled.
-The first Chinese citizen to earn a degree at a Western college or university came to Yale in 1850.
-Today, international students make up about 8 percent of the undergraduate student body, and 15 percent of all students at the University.
-Yale's distinguished faculty includes many who have been trained or educated abroad and many whose fields of research have a global emphasis; and international studies and exchanges play an increasingly important role in the Yale College curriculum.
-From an original graduating class of one student, a faculty consisting of the rector and one tutor, and a single wooden building, Yale has matured into one of the world's greatest universities.
-A combined total of more than 11,000 students in the undergraduate college and the eleven graduate and professional schools study for thirty-three different degrees.
-A faculty of more than 2,500 men and women in Yale's various schools teach and administer programs across a range of disciplines in the sciences and engineering, the social sciences, and the humanities.
-Yet for all its size and scope, Yale retains a deep respect for its early history and for the continuity that its history provides - a continuity based on the striving for excellence that is Yale's proudest tradition.
+More recently, Yale has added the schools of Nursing (1923), Drama (1955), Architecture (1972), and Management (1974).
+Engineering has been a part of Yale since